-These photos are of my Meditation Drawing III (2015) in progress.
+This is one of my first drawings where I played with continuous circles to help me focus and writing out my thoughts.
 It shows how my work is formed and grows, together they help to show the aspects of Li I have been looking at.

 Whilst looking at Li (the Chinese philosophy of underlying reason and order of nature as reflected in its organic forms) I came across the term fractals.